-This chapter provides an introduction to policy-based security and privacy management on the Semantic Web.
-It describes the benefits of using policies and presents four of the most relevant policy languages in the Semantic Web contexts.
+This manuscript provides an introduction to policy representation and reasoning for the Semantic Web.
+It describes the benefits of using policies and presents four of the most relevant policy languages.
 These four languages are classified according to whether policies are assumed to be public or else may be protected.
 The former consists of a single evaluation step where a policy engine or a matchmaker decides whether two policies are compatible or not.
 Examples of this kind of evaluation are the KAOS and REI frameworks.
 If policies may be protected (by e.g. other policies), the process is not anymore a one-step evaluation.
 In this case, policies guide a negotiation in which policies are disclosed iteratively increasing the level of security at each step towards a final agreement.
 Examples of these kind of frameworks are PeerTrust and Protune.
 Furthermore, Semantic Web techniques can be used to ease and enhance the process of policy specification and validation.
 Conflicts between policies can be found and even resolved automatically (either by meta-policies or by harmonisation algorithms).

-In order to demonstrate the benefits and feasibility of Semantic Web policies, several application scenarios are described, namely the Web, (Semantic) Web Services and the (Semantic) Grid.
-Finally the chapter concludes with a list of open research issues that prevent existing policy languages from being widely adopted.
+In order to demonstrate the benefits and feasibility of Semantic Web policies, several application scenarios are briefly described, namely the (Semantic) Web, (Semantic) Web Services and the (Semantic) Grid.
+Finally a list of open research issues that prevent existing policy languages from being widely adopted are introduced.
 This list is intended to help new researchers in the area to focus on those crucial problems which are still unsolved.